 Models

-Data Modeling refers to the shaping of your data from the raw state all the way to a transformed final state.
+Data modeling refers to the shaping of your data from the raw state all the way to a transformed final state.
 Data engineers are typically responsible for building tables that represent source data, transforming the data and saving as intermediate tables/views, and building final tables that can be queried by a BI tool and drive decision making for an organization.

 Typically business logic is stored as SQL files.